ember-intl/ember-intl/docs/ember-intl/src/docs/helpers/introduction.md

 > [!IMPORTANT]
 >
-> Every helper from `ember-intl` always returns a string.
+> Helpers from `ember-intl` always return a string.

 > [!TIP]
 >